ITWM-TVFS/Ensight4Matlab/README.md

 # Ensight4Matlab

-Ensight4Matlab let's you read, process, and write files in EnSight Case Gold format from your C++ or MATLAB&reg; code.
+Ensight4Matlab let's you read, process, and write files in EnSight Gold format from your C++ or MATLAB&reg; code.

 <img align="right" src="images/ensightviewer_velocity_small.png">
 The Ensight Gold format represents a 3D mesh and variable fields defined over the domain of this mesh.
 The mesh and/or variables may be either static in time or time-varying.
 The Ensight Gold format is used to save e.g. CFD and CAE data, and widely supported by many software tools.
 It is specified by CEI software, Inc., see http://www.ceisoftware.com for more details.<br>